Is Comptia Network+ Vs Ccna Worth It? Our 2026 Verdict

 Definition and Overview

 CompTIA Network+ is a vendor-neutral cert.
-It covers basics like OSI model, IP addressing, and troubleshooting across any gear.[3]
+It covers basics like OSI model, IP addressing, and troubleshooting across any gear — Cisco, Juniper, HP, or anything else on the rack.

 Cost$369 exam$300 exam